 Costs: The cost of piercing procedures varies widely, but expect to pay between $25 and $45 for above-the-waist piercing, and $35 to $55 for below-the-waist procedures.
 Jewelry is additional and is available in many styles, but should be smooth with no rough edges and made of inert, nontoxic substances.
 Surgical stainless steel, pure gold, and titanium are among the choices available for a new piercing.
 Piercing jewelry is personal and should not be exchanged or reused on others.
 Make sure you do not receive used jewelry.

-the teens of the '90s.
-Pierced tongues and navels and shiny
+legacy on the teens of the '90s.
+Pierced tongues and navels

-adornments stabbed through various body parts are considered
+and shiny adornments stabbed through various body parts are

 It's our job to interpret the world for our children on a level they can understand.
 But being an interpreter can be a tall order when we're not comfortable with the very things they are most curious about.
 And sometimes it can be downright embarrassing, exasperating or frustrating.